tejaasreddy001/Techtrend/README.md

 - Begin by establishing a new account on MongoDB Atlas.
 - Proceed to generate a new cluster.
 - Develop a fresh collection within the cluster.
-- Construct a novel database, adhering to the structure outlined in the provided techtrend.techtrend_user.json or techtrend.techtrend_user_db.json files.
+- Construct a database outlined in the provided techtrend.techtrend_user.json or techtrend.techtrend_user_db.json files.

 ### Modify app.py file